stereobooster/braindb/README.md

   - [ ] ability to pass options: source, destination, db_path, watch mode etc.
 - watch mode
   - [ ] watch files with chokidar
+  - [ ] make it abstract, so it can be reused for VSCode extension
   - [ ] on file deletion remove all links to it
   - [ ] on file update regenerate all links to it and file itself
   - [ ] on file insert